Skip First Level Navigation | Skip All Navigation

 You may apply for a permit during off-hours, but it will not be accepted by the Overlimit Permit Unit until office hours Monday through Friday 7:30a.m. to 5:00p.m.

-A USDOT number is also known as a census number; and means the motor carrier identification number provided issued by FMCSA, provided for under CFR 49 Subpart B Section 390.21 Subsection (B) (3).
-Carrier's obtaining a Maine Only permit with 3 or more axles on the power unit with a registered weight or total gross weight exceeding 26,000 pounds; as well as carrier's obtaining a Multi-State permit with 3 or more axles on the power unit with a registered weight or total gross weight exceeding 10,000 pounds are required to provide a USDOT during the application process.
+A USDOT number is also known as a census number; and means the motor carrier identification number issued by FMCSA, provided for under CFR 49 Subpart B Section 390.21 Subsection (B) (3).
+Carrier's obtaining a permit with 3 or more axles on the power unit with a registered weight or total gross weight exceeding 10,000 pounds are required to provide a USDOT during the application process.
+If you believe you are exempt from the USDOT Number requirement, please submit a completed paper application directly to the Overlimit Permit Unit and do not apply online.

-The permit is valid only after the applicant recieves the permit via email from the Overlimit Permit Unit.
+The permit is valid only after the applicant recieves the State of Maine Standard Permit Form for Intra/Interstate Travel for Non-Divisible Oversize and/or Overweight Loads (MV 225) via email from the Overlimit Permit Unit.
 The permit is valid from the effective date until the expiration day, which will be 7 days.

 Oversized loads may travel one-half hour before sunrise until one-half hour after sunset (daylight hours), exclusive of Saturdays, Sundays, and holidays.
 A list of holidays can be found on www.state.me.us/sos/bmv/commercial/olperms.htm.
 The movement of loads exceeding the legal dimensions is not permitted on Saturdays or Sundays during the months of July and August.
 All mobile and modular homes exceeding 13ft 6in in width are excluded from moving Friday after noon, Saturdays, and Sundays throughout the year.